 On-screen direction indicator (OSDI) gives information of the direction the camera is pointing at in the text overlay.
-The camera zone: Click to create an OSDI zone.
+The camera uses the coordinates of the center of the image when you set the lower left and upper right zone area.
+Create OSDI zone: Click to create an OSDI zone.

-- Name: Enter a name for the zone. - Active: Turn on to display the zone in the live view. - Zone limits - -- : Navigate to your desired position, and click the icon to set the lower left point of the zone.
+- Name: Enter a name for the zone. - Active: Turn on to display the zone in the live view. - Zone limits - : Navigate to your desired position, and click the icon to set the lower left point of the zone.
 Click again to unset the lower left point. - : Navigate to your desired position, and click the icon to set the upper right point of the zone.
-Click again to unset the upper right point. - Go to: Click to go to the lower left point or the upper right point of the zone.

-The context menu contains:

-- Create multiple zones: Click to create multiple zones.
+Click again to unset the upper right point. - Go to: Click to go to the lower left point or the upper right point of the zone. - The context menu contains: - Create multiple zones: Click to create multiple zones.
 Enter a name for the zone, and specify the coordinates for lower left and upper right of the zone. - Add zone coordinates: Click to specify the parameters for another zone. - Delete all zones: Click to delete all zones.